 The vast majority of schools and teachers have their students’ best interests at heart.
 However, sometimes schools do not know how to best serve a student with mental health challenges, and the student can fall behind.

 To help students succeed, NeuroHealth Arlington Heights offers advocacy for children and adolescents in public and private schools.
-With our help, your child can get the support he or she needs in Arlington Heights, IL, or Chicago, IL.
+With our help, your child can get the support he or she needs in Arlington Heights, Chicago, and beyond.

 Advocate for Your Child’s Education

 NeuroHealth AH diagnoses and treats mental illness in patients of all ages.
 However, we specialize in advocating for our patients at school.
 Mental illness often significantly impacts a child’s performance in class, but with our help, your child can thrive again.